UV Sterilizer for ich

 Coralife Aquarium Fish Tank Marine Salt Water Turbo-Twist UV Sterilizer 12X, For up to 500 Gallons

-Removes free floating algae, parasites and harmful micro organisms from aquarium water; For fresh or saltwater applications
+Removes free floating harmful micro organisms from aquarium water; For fresh or saltwater applications

 Do I Need a UV Sterilizer for My Freshwater Tank?